qlkwej/vulnscan/README.md

 Vulnscan is an opinionated static source code, binary, configuration, and dependency analyzer for iOS and macOS applications.

-Written in Golang with smart defaults to make it it highly portable and easy to use locally as part of the local development toolchain or integrated into an automated CI/CD process with few or no configuration.
+Written in Golang with smart defaults to make it highly portable and easy to use locally as part of the local development toolchain or integrated into an automated CI/CD process with few or no configuration.

 ## Documentation